 Miami Domestic Violence Lawyer

 No one wants to deal with a domestic violence situation, whether that be the victim or the accused, it is an uncomfortable situation for all parties.
-Often, due to the Florida statutes, domestic violence law is one sided against the accused.
+Often, due to the Florida statutes, domestic violence law is one-sided against the accused.
 Law enforcement does not care about your side of the story in most instances, and public policy demands law enforcement take all action to prevent even the possibility of future violence.
 The real-world situation where this applies is that officers typically take one party to jail when responding to a domestic violence call even if there is no actual evidence of violence or abuse.
 If you or a loved one has been arrested for domestic violence in Miami Florida, you need to contact us for a free consultation.
-We will listen to your side of the story and help defend your rights against a wrongful conviction and clear your name in the event of an unlawful arrest.
+We will listen to your side of the story help defend your rights against a wrongful conviction and clear your name in the event of an unlawful arrest.

 Definition of Domestic Violence Under Florida Law